-The Lilypad Cesium-Tantalum Project consists of 14 claims, comprising 166 new claim units or cells, totaling slightly over 3,299 hectares (8,152 acres), covering a field of lithium, tantalum and cesium mineralized pegmatites, and located 150 kilometres northeast of Pickle Lake, Ontario.
+The Lilypad Cesium-Tantalum Project consists of 14 claims, comprising 166 new claim units or cells, totaling slightly over 3,299 hectares (8,152 acres), covering a field of lithium, cesium, tantalum ("LCT") mineralized pegmatites, and located 150 kilometres northeast of Pickle Lake, Ontario.
 The claims were staked between January, 1999 and October, 2000 and are 100% owned by the Company with no underlying royalties.
 Previous owners of the property drilled some 50 shallow drill holes, and Avalon completed 32 drill holes totaling 4,781 metres in 2000 and 2001 in a program focused primarily on the tantalum potential.
 These produced encouraging initial results including the discovery of significant cesium mineralization as the cesium ore mineral pollucite (Cs,Na)2Al2Si4O12·2H2O) assaying up to 6.205% Cs2O over 1.70 metres along with significant tantalum mineralization assaying over 0.10%Ta2O5.
 Lithium commonly occurs in these pegmatites both as spodumene and as lepidolite in association with the pollucite and tantalite mineralization.

-The project has been inactive since 2002 awaiting a recovery in tantalum prices or new demand for cesium minerals.
+The project had been inactive since 2002 but was re-activated in 2020 due to rising demand for cesium.
 New demand for cesium emerged in 2018 with the cessation of pollucite production at the Tanco mine in Manitoba.
-Then in 2019, Cabot Corp. announced the sale of its Specialty Fluids division (owner of the Tanco Mine) to Sinomine, a large Chinese mining and chemical company with a division focused on critical minerals supply.
+Then in 2019, Cabot Corp. announced the sale of its Specialty Fluids division (owner of the Tanco Mine) to Sinomine, a large Chinese mining and chemical company focused on critical minerals supply.
 This potentially creates new market opportunities for Avalon to serve with its cesium, tantalum and lithium products.
 There is now also renewed interest in tantalum due to limited supply sources and growing demand in new technology.